Skip to content

 FindRuby Imported Targets

-Rice's FindRuby.cmake provides modern CMake imported targets:
+Rice's FindRuby.cmake provides modern CMake targets, including:

 Target Description